xTorch8/evan-santosa/README.md

 - HydroSense (2024)

 ### Data Analysis
 - Analysis of TKDD and HDI Across Provinces in Indonesia (2025)
+- Public Transport Analysis and Optimization in Jakarta (2025)
 - Analysis The Impact of Environmentally Friendly Energy in Buildings on Air Quality (2024)
 - Air Quality Analysis of Several Stations in China (2024)